This Agreement

 Tax Compliance

 Income tax returns, fringe benefits tax returns, business activity statements and any associated working papers prepared by us will be based on information and explanations provided by you.
-We will not undertake an audit of the transactions underpinning such documents (including accounting records and information), nor will we verify the appropriateness of allocations made by you in those records.
+We will not undertake an audit of the transactions underpinning such documents (including accounting records and information), nor will we verify or validate the information.
+However, we must be satisfied as to the reasonableness of the information and claims being made, and we may make further enquiries from you from time to time on this basis.

 The ATO does not recognise the concept of materiality with regard to the accuracy of tax returns.
 Therefore, if we have agreed to accept the treatment of items below a certain threshold, there is a risk an ATO review may identify issues relating to items below that threshold.
 You should also be aware that if a net account balance includes individual items above the agreed threshold which require adjustment for tax purposes, our work may not identify this adjustment.